 Body, frame, and lid

 It doesn’t feel flimsy at all and you need to give it a little push to make it convert.
-The white is almost like a standard color among Acer Chromebooks, and it makes ti look more expensive- probably because we’re so accustomed to Macs being white and tied to the hefty price tag.
+The white is almost like a standard color among Acers, and it makes it look more expensive- probably because we’re so accustomed to Macs being white and tied to the hefty price tag.

 The lid is an aluminum lid, which is a very nice design feature.
 It makes the R11 look more expensive to the untrained eye and also adds a guard of durability in case you drop something on it, or place your phone on top of it (like me).

-See more photos of the R11 on amazon.
+See more photos of the R11 on Amazon.

 It has all the standard ports you’ll need- on the left side you have a USB 3.0 port, HDMI output, and SD card slot.
 On the right, you have a USB 2.0 port.

-Acer R11 performance, speed, and multitasking
+Performance, speed, and multitasking

 Even with all these apps running, it still ran just as advertised.
-This is enough for a full day of productivity, or entertainment- however you want to use it.
+This is enough for a full day of productivity, or entertainment- however, you want to use it.
 The battery is well-equipped for the R11.

 Converting from laptop to tablet

 If you switch it from tablet to laptop mode or vice versa, it switches automatically and instantly.
 There’s not any lag or awkward screen positions you have to deal with either.

 I’m surprised that it can handle so many more tasks simultaneously since I’m used to being limited to a few with my weaker one.
 I haven’t tested it to its full potential yet, but it can definitely handle my workload.

 It’s surprisingly fast and can handle anything I threw at it, including more than what I usually work with.
 The screen is responsive and the touch input works beautifully.
 The keyboard and trackpad are accurate and somewhat smooth.

 Other than that, it works.
-If you’re just going to use this Chromebook to work, play games, browse the Internet, or do basic tasks, it’s perfect for you.
+If you’re just going to use this laptop to work, play games, browse the Internet, or do basic tasks, it’s perfect for you.
 If you need screen space, consider the Acer R13, which has the same features but a bigger screen and more powerful specs.

 - Touchscreen works well

-- Convertible Chromebook- laptop to tablet
+- Convertible- laptop to tablet

 - Frame looks expensive